Susan Beth Scott

 Susan Beth Scott (born May 27, 1992 in Cape Girardeau, Missouri), is an American Paralympic swimmer.

+Susan Scott was born May 27, 1992 in Cape Girardeau, Missouri.
+At the age of 7 months, she was diagnosed with spina bifida and underwent surgery.
+Four years later she required further surgery.
+In the 11-12 age group category, she participated in the 50-metre freestyle at the Central Municipal Pool where she placed twelfth and finished tenth in 800-metre freestyle.

+International competition

 She competed at World Championships in 2006 in South Africa, before moving to the Olympic Training Center to swim for Jimi Flowers.
-Her first Games participation was at the 2008 Summer Paralympics where she won a bronze medal for 400 m freestyle and the same year became ESPY Award nominee for being the Best Female Athlete with a Disability.
+In 2008, she became an ESPY Award nominee for being the Best Female Athlete with a Disability.
 In 2009, Scott held a World record in 1500 m freestyle and next year won one golds for 34 point medley at 2010 World Championships.
-At the same place she also got a silver medal for 400 metre freestyle and a bronze one for 100 m backstroke.
-Couple of years later she received a silver and two bronze medals for her participation at 2012 Summer Paralympics in London.
-When she was 7 months old she was diagnosed with spina bifida and underwent surgery.
-Four years later she needed further surgery.
-At age 11 and 12 she participated in the 50-metre freestyle at the Central Municipal Pool where she finished twelfth and finished tenth in 800-metre freestyle as well.
+She won a silver medal at the 2010 World's for the 400 metre freestyle and a bronze medal for the 100 m backstroke.

+Paralympic competition

+Her first Olympic games participation was at the 2008 Summer Paralympics where she won a bronze medal for 400 m freestyle.

+She received a silver and two bronze medals for her participation at 2012 Summer Paralympics in London.